+ RTE finds you the best flexible connection solutions to optimise your localisation, timelines and cost requirements.

 On receipt of the connection request, RTE checks whether the project is part of the public transmission grid and that the connection request is complete within 8 business days.

 We guide you by proposing different steps for you to refine your project in line with the cost and timeframe of the works to be carried out on the public electricity transmission grid.

 We provide personalised support throughout your project with a commitment to:

 Contact you within 2 weeks to clarify your needs and priorities for developing your connection offer.

 Provide you with regular reporting on the key stages of your connection project.

 The Caparéseau website aims to inform you on the opportunities for connecting electricity generation facilities to transmission and distribution systems.
-It was created by RTE in collaboration with distribution system operators (ENEDIS, ESDB, GEREDIS, SICAE Est, SICAE Oise, SICAP Pithiviers, SRD, Strasbourg Electricity Networks, URM, VIALIS).
+It was created by RTE in collaboration with distribution system operators (ENEDIS, ESDB, ES-OMEGA, CESML, GEREDIS, PRIMEO ENERGIE, SICAE Est, SICAE Oise, SICAP Pithiviers, SRD, Strasbourg Electricity Networks, Réséda, VIALIS).

 1. The exploratory study: an optional first study

-An exploratory study allows the applicant for the connection to benefit, within 6 weeks, from a feasibility study for the connection of the applicant’s facility to the public transmission system and an estimate of the cost and timeframe for the connection.
+An exploratory study allows you to benefit, within 6 weeks, from a feasibility study for the connection of your generation and/or storage facility to the public transmission grid as well as an estimate of the cost and timeframe for the connection.
 It specifies: